2005 FA Community Shield: Post-match and aftermath

 "Our strength is that we can mix it up.
 We can play football, or we can ask for a longer ball.
 Playing a long-ball game does not mean you show a lack of quality.
 We have different qualities – that is one of our strengths."

 — Frank Lampard on Chelsea's playing style.

 Mourinho believed his team deserved to win and said after scoring the first goal, "we looked comfortable and solid in the defence and good on the counter-attack."
 He did not believe the result would have any consequences for either team, but said "...it is better to win than to lose and we can go home happy and with a smile on our faces."
 John Terry described the victory as a "perfect start", and added it gave Chelsea a psychological edge over Arsenal.
 Drogba felt the result was good for the team's confidence, though confessed Chelsea did not play well – particularly in midfield.

 Two weeks after the Community Shield match, both teams played each other in the league at Chelsea's home ground, Stamford Bridge.
 Drogba scored the only goal of the game, which marked Arsenal's first league defeat against their opponents in ten years.
 Chelsea also beat Arsenal away from home on their last visit to Highbury, later in December, and went on to retain the Premier League.

 At odds with their indifferent league form which led them to a narrowly earned 4th place finish (outside of the top two for the first time under coach Arsene Wenger), Arsenal's performances in the UEFA Champions League were appreciable.
-They became the first London team to participate in a European Cup final, though lost 2–1 to Barcelona in the Stade de France, Paris.
+They became the first London team to participate in a European Cup final, though lost 2–1 to Barcelona at the Stade de France in Saint-Denis.